 From A Wiki of Ice and Fire

 The Iron Islands is one of the constituent regions of the Seven Kingdoms.
 Until the War of Conquest it was ruled by the Kings of the Iron Islands and then the Kings of the Isles and the Rivers.
-The Iron Islands are home to a fierce people who call themselves the ironborn and are ruled by House Greyjoy from the castle of Pyke.
+The Iron Islands are home to a fierce seafaring people who call themselves the ironborn and are ruled by House Greyjoy from the castle of Pyke.
 It is often said that every captain is a king aboard his own ship, so the islands are also called the land of ten thousand kings.

-The Iron Islands is an archipelago in Ironman's Bay, located on the western coast of Westeros, roughly west of the Riverlands, northwest of the Westerlands, and south of the North.
+The Iron Islands is an archipelago in Ironman's Bay, located in the Sunset Sea off the western coast of Westeros.
+They are roughly west of the riverlands, northwest of the westerlands, and south of the North.
 The seven major islands are Pyke, Great Wyk, Old Wyk, Harlaw, Saltcliffe, Blacktyde, and Orkmont.
 The Lonely Light, located eight days sail northwest of Great Wyk, is the most distant of the islands.
 The Iron Islands is the smallest of the regions of the Seven Kingdoms, but Dorne is the least populous.

 The Iron Islands are small, barely-fertile rocks with few safe harbours.
 The seas around the islands are stormy, frequently wreaking havoc with their considerable force.

 The islands are ruled from the island of Pyke, the seat of House Greyjoy.
 Pyke bears an ancient fortress of the same name built atop several natural rocky towers jutting out of the sea.
 Connected by treacherous rope bridges, it would be a major challenge for any invading army.
 Pyke once extended as a spur of land like a sword out of the sea, but that outcropping has long since shattered, and it is now in essence three separate isles.

 - Main article: Ironborn